cormullion/Karnak.jl/docs/src/syntax.md

 end 600 300
 ```

-The coordinates of the positions are returned by the `drawgraph()` function.
+The calculated positions are returned by the `drawgraph()` function.

-Some of the layout algorithms allow you to poss _initial_ positions, not vertex locations.
+Some of the layout algorithms allow you to poss _initial_ positions that are used by the algorithms as starting points.
 These can be supplied as xy pairs, rather than Luxor Points (which NetworkLayout won't accept).

-So, for example, the next example shows how the Stress algorithm refines the vertex positions on each iteration, after starting at each "grid location".
+Here's a figure showing how the Stress algorithm refines the vertex positions on each iteration, after starting at each "grid location".

 ```@example graphsection
 G = smallgraph(:petersen)